lumirlumir/npm-clang-format-node/website/docs/get-started/why-we-started-this-project.md

+---
+description: "Learn why this project was created as a maintained alternative to 'angular/clang-format,' offering Node.js support without Python dependencies, while providing options for Python3 compatibility and migration guidance."
+---

 # Why we started this project

 ['angular/clang-format'](https://github.com/angular/clang-format) is no longer maintained (See [#79](https://github.com/angular/clang-format/issues/79) [#82](https://github.com/angular/clang-format/issues/82) [#83](https://github.com/angular/clang-format/pull/83)).
 Nevertheless, new versions of `clang-format` continue to be released.
 Bugs are fixed, and new features are added.
 However, using `clang-format` directly in a Node.js environment without any support can be somewhat cumbersome.
 So we decided to make a new, maintained version of it.